-Similarly, sequential dependencies in perceptual detection suggest that subjects may 455 update the SDT decision criterion based on previous trials (Dorfman & Biderman, 1971; 456 Kac, 1962), even when no feedback is available (Thomas, 1975).
-In different contexts, the 457 decision criterion may be gradually adapted to stablize the proportion of target-present 458 responses at 50% (reflecting a belief that a target should be present in 50% of the trials), 459 or to track changes in the probability of a target to be present (reflecting a belief that 460 target-present trials tend to cluster together, Treisman & Williams, 1984).
-Relatedly, 461 foragers' decisions to terminate their search for food in a given area and move to the next 462 one can be modeled as a model-free process, updating a single parameter which tracks the 463 global rate of return (for example, number of berries per minute) in the global environment 464 (Charnov, 1976) - no world- or self- models required.
-465 possibility is that decision policy parameters are initially given arbitrary values, which 469 slowly converge to their optimal position via parameter adjustment heuristics.
-An 470 alternative is that initial values are chosen in an informed way, based on prior expectations 471 about perception and attention.
-In support of the second option, we recently found that 472 subjects make efficient decisions about target absence in the very first trial of a visual 473 search task, before any parameter adjustment can take place (Mazor & Fleming, 2022).
-474 Subjects searched for a red dot among blue dots (easy search) or among blue dots and red 475 squares (hard search).
-The order of trials and item locations were randomized, with the 476 exception that a target was never present in the first four trials.
-Between-subject 477 comparisons revealed that target-absent responses in trial 1 were fast and unaffected by set 478 size in the easy search, but slow and sensitive to set size in the hard search condition.
-This 479 result indicates that in addition to adaptive parameter adjustment, decision heuristic 480 parameters are set in alignment with more stable expectations about perception and 481 attention.
-482
+Similarly, sequential dependencies in perceptual detection suggest that subjects may update the SDT decision criterion based on previous trials (Dorfman & Biderman, 1971; Kac, 1962), even when no feedback is available (Thomas, 1975).
+In different contexts, the decision criterion may be gradually adapted to stabilize the proportion of target-present responses at 50% (reflecting a belief that a target should be present in 50% of the trials), or to track changes in the probability of a target to be present (reflecting a belief that target-present trials tend to cluster together, Treisman & Williams, 1984).
+Relatedly, foragers' decisions to terminate their search for food in a given area and move to the next one can be modeled as a model-free process, updating a single parameter which tracks the global rate of return (for example, number of berries per minute) in the global environment (Charnov, 1976) - no world- or self- models required.

+For these classes of models, the question remains how participants set the values of these decision policy parameters in the very first trial of an experiment, or in cases where only one decision has to be made (Treisman & Williams, 1984; Jeremy M. Wolfe, 2021).
+One possibility is that decision policy parameters are initially given arbitrary values, which slowly converge to their optimal position via parameter adjustment heuristics.
+An alternative is that initial values are chosen in an informed way, based on prior expectations about perception and attention.
+In support of the second option, we recently found that subjects make efficient decisions about target absence in the very first trial of a visual search task, before any parameter adjustment can take place (Mazor & Fleming, 2022).
+Subjects searched for a red dot among blue dots (easy search) or among blue dots and red squares (hard search).
+The order of trials and item locations were randomized, with the exception that a target was never present in the first four trials.
+Between-subject comparisons revealed that target-absent responses in trial 1 were fast and unaffected by set size in the easy search, but slow and sensitive to set size in the hard search condition.
+This result indicates that in addition to adaptive parameter adjustment, decision heuristic parameters are set in alignment with more stable expectations about perception and attention.